mieubrisse/personal-writing/building-your-exobrain/post.md

 ![](./images/signal-vs-noise.png)

-_I'm trying to understand you ma'am, but all I hear is 'Total Eclipse of the Heart' in the background_
+_I'm trying to understand you ma'am, but all I hear is 'Never Gonna Give You Up' in the background_

 Your Values
 ===========